Shanxi Normal University

-Shanxi Normal University (山西师范大学) is a university in Linfen, Shanxi, China.
+Shanxi Normal University (山西师范大学) is a Chinese university in Linfen, Shanxi.
+It was founded as a teacher training school in 1958; then, promoted and renamed to Shanxi Normal University in 1984.

-Shanxi Normal University has nearly 30,000 students on three campuses in Linfen, Shanxi, China.
-There are 22 departments and over 19,000 students majoring in economics, philosophy, the science of law, literature, history, science, engineering and others, with a total of 10 academic disciplines.
-The school celebrated its 60th anniversary in 2018.
+Shanxi Normal University has 21205 undergraduate and 4128 graduate students on three campuses.
+With 21 departments, students study in economics, philosophy, the science of law, literature, history, science, engineering and other disciplines.

 History

 Shanxi Normal University is one of the five oldest universities in Shanxi Province.
 In 1958 Shanxi Normal University began as a teacher training school, responsible for training teachers throughout the south of Shanxi.
 After the regulation of the higher education system in 1962, it became the only higher-level teacher training school in the province.
 In 1964, through collaboration with various departments of Shanxi University it officially became Shanxi Teachers College.
 In 1984, it upgraded to a university through the endorsement of the State Education Commission of China.
 The Shanxi Provincial government decided in 1999 to make the Shanxi Normal University Sports College and the Shanxi Vocational Teachers College part of Shanxi Normal University.